Rattle-Brain/go-ebpf/README.md

 This repository contains several completely functional and well documented KernelSpace eBPF programs and its UserSpace counterpart written in Golang.

+Initially this repository was meant for personal use to get familiar with the eBPF technology, and still is.
+Most of the programs and tools here are incredibly simple and don't aim for professional use however, it's come a long way since the beginning and thought some more people might find it useful.

 ## Description

 <img src="https://ebpf-go.dev/ebpf-go.png" align=right>